Photo by excitant.uk.co

 Monthly protein treatment: Mielle Organics Babassu Mint Conditioner

 Leave-in: Kinky Curly Knot Today

 Twisting Cream: Mielle Organics Twisting Souffle

 Photo by napavalley.edu

 It's pointless to encourage your hair growth if it's breaking off left and right.
-There are a few things that I do ensure that the hair that I grow remains on my head.
+There are a few things that I do to ensure that the hair that I grow remains on my head.

 I know, I know, I know.
-I used to not be a fan of protective styles either - but now I love them!
+I used to not be a fan of protective hair styles either - but now I love them!
 They really do save a ton of time in the morning.
 Moreover, they help to keep your hands out of your hair and your hair away from clothing and the elements.
 Plus, when you lay those baby hairs, girrrrrrrrl, you will look super cute!
-Because I like to reward my hard work, I allow myself 1 week a month to wear my hair out.
+Because I like to reward my hard work, I allow myself 1 week a month to wear my natural hair out.
 So, I employ the 3-1 method - 3 weeks of protective styling and 1 week of wash-n-going.
 This routine has been awesome for me, plus, each time I let my hair out it's great to see the length that I've gained since the previous month!